S2 Ep7: Finding mindstates, superpowers, and rituals to help shape your company culture with Frederik Pferdt

 video background image

-Google’s first Chief Innovation Evangelist and author of “WHAT’S NEXT IS NOW: How To Live Future Ready” Frederik Pferdt joins Rich Fernandez to discuss the concept of a future ready mindstate.
+Google’s first Chief Innovation Evangelist and author of “” Frederik Pferdt joins Rich Fernandez to discuss the concept of a future ready mindstate.
 The conversation covers the shift from focusing on what we want to do in the future to how we want to be in the future.
 Frederik also explains the concept of Dimension X, a unique superpower that each individual possesses, and emphasizes the importance of discovering and using this superpower to shape our future.

 As Google’s first Chief Innovation Evangelist, Dr. Frederik G. Pferdt helped shape one of the most fabled creative cultures in the world.
 He founded Google’s Innovation Lab, where he trained tens of thousands of Googlers to develop and experiment with cutting-edge ideas and taught ground-breaking classes on innovation and creativity at Stanford University for more than a decade.
 He has also worked with dozens of international government agencies, organizations, and businesses ranging from the United Nations to NASA to the NBA.
 His work has been highlighted in Fast Company, Harvard Business Manager, Der Spiegel, and BBC news, among many other media outlets.
 Born in Germany, he lives with his family in Santa Cruz, California.